scientific-python/learn.scientific-python.org/content/maintainers/interacting-with-new-contributors.md

 project.

 ### Provide resources, not solutions

 While some level of shepherding is needed, be careful not to micro-manage contributors, as it hinders the learning process and can be frustrating for both parties.
-First offer guidance before using more hands-on approaches.
+First offer guidance before using more hands-on approaches, for example, try talking a contributor through the changes they need to make instead of typing the solution for them.

 For tasks that may be too advanced or daunting for a first-time contributor, such as comprehensive